msteffan/sourceFourth/readme.md

+# SourceFourth

+SourceFourth is a CRM made with journalists in mind.

 ## The Problem

 52% of journalists produce at least 5 stories a week—with 20% of them producing 11 or more stories a week!
 Let’s imagine that each story has 3 unique sources, minimum.
 In that case, a single journalist could be juggling relationships with 33 sources in a single week.
 In addition, journalists also maintain active relationships with PR and communications professionals on their beat, attend events and network, and pursue long-term projects not related to their day-to-day coverage.
 All things considered, a single journalist might accrue, contact, and leverage the expertise of 50+ people in a week.